YankeeKnight/READMEMadeEasy/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-Takes user input through the Terminal using node to generate a professional README file.
+Takes user input through the Terminal using node to generate a professional README file that is exported to a folder called "generatedReadMe".

 ## Table of Contents
 1. [Installation](#installation)